BIO

 Christina Freeman (she/her) is an artist and curator based in New York City.
 Her conceptual practice includes photography, video, artists’ books, multimedia installation, and participatory performance.

-Freeman’s work has been featured in Artforum, Vulture, Hyperallergic, Art F City, Frieze, and Observer.
+Freeman’s projects have been featured in Artforum, Vulture, Hyperallergic, Art F City, Frieze, and Observer.

-In 2024 she will participate in Bronx Calling: The Seventh AIM Biennial at The Bronx Museum of the Arts.
-Christina was recently appointed as the 2023-2024 Arts Curator for a partnership with The Urban Field Station Collaborative Arts Program and The Nature of Cities.
+Christina is the 2023-2024 Arts Curator for a partnership with The Urban Field Station Collaborative Arts Program and The Nature of Cities.

 Freeman teaches at Hunter College, CUNY for the Department of Art & Art History, the Department of Film & Media, and Macaulay Honors College.
 She was a Visiting Professor in the Department of Fine Arts at Haverford College from 2015-2018.